_(1).png)

 - Maintain a healthy lifestyle with sufficient sleep, regular exercise, and proper nutrition.

-First and foremost, establish a study schedule that allows for consistent and focused preparation.
+First and foremost, establish a study schedule that allows consistent and focused preparation.
 Utilize high-quality study materials such as review books, question banks, and online resources to cover the breadth of content tested.

 Active learning through practice questions is crucial, as it helps reinforce concepts and familiarizes you with the exam format.
 Prioritize understanding over memorization, as the USMLE assesses the application of knowledge rather than rote recall.